×

 Example:

-As bankers rehearse calls or write client emails, AI suggests clearer phrasing, ensures disclosures are present, and flags risky wording so conversations are both empathetic and compliant.
+When bankers rehearse calls or draft client emails, AI tools suggest clearer phrasing, ensure that required disclosures are included, and flag wording that might be risky.
+This helps make conversations both empathetic and compliant.

 Scenario Practice and Role-Play